 About Sherwood Rotary

-The most successful and sustainable Rotary service tends to fall within one of the seven areas
+The most successful and sustainable Rotary service tends to fall within one of the seven areas of focus:

 *Peace and Conflict Prevention/Resolution.